F5Networks/f5-appsvcs-templates/docs/userguide/install-uninstall.rst

 * BIG-IP v13.1 or later.
 * AS3 v3.16 or later must be installed, see  `Downloading and Installing AS3 <https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html>`_.

 | 1.
-Download the FAST extension RPM `from GitHub <https://github.com/F5networks/f5-appsvcs-templates>`_
+Download the FAST extension RPM from `FAST GitHub <https://github.com/F5networks/f5-appsvcs-templates>`_

    * Click the **tags** tab
    * Choose the most current version